visual-framework/vf-core/components/embl-subsite-page/README.md

 sub-section or service.

-The main difference between this and the standard EMBL boilerplate is a the usage of the `vf-masthead` pattern for additional identity and navigation.
+The main difference between this and the standard EMBL boilerplate is a the usage of the `vf-masthead` component for additional identity and navigation.

 ## What's a sub-section or service?